 - 18 years of age or older

 - Minimum stay of two weeks

 - Comfortable riding a bicycle on hilly terrain

 - Able to walk/bike during a hot day

-Once you complete your reservation, you will have seven days to pay for the costs of participation and confirm your placement.
-We will email you a confirmation and an information packet with a suggested packing list, a map of the area, and a list of local and other popular sites in Kefalonia.
-Closer to your arrival date, you will also receive some preparatory training material as well as a list of recommended published research papers for additional reading.
+Once you complete your reservation, you will receive an information packet with a packing list, a map of the area, and a list of local and other popular sites in Kefalonia.

 After your placement is confirmed, proceed to book your flights and ensure your travel documents are up to date and at hand.
 Use all the details we provide to ensure you are prepared for the trip and for your stay in Kefalonia.
 Keep a list of contact details in your phone and hand luggage, just in case.
 You should then be ready to start your travels to Kefalonia!